 - Manage your life, work, and studies in a program designed for working professionals

 - Study with faculty who teach, mentor, and are seen as some of the preeminent practitioners in the world

 - Build your credentials in an in-demand field

-The degree program consists of 36 credits delivered online over two calendar years: 21 credits of Human Anatomy and Physiology Instruction and15 credits of Instructional Theory and Practices.
+The HAPI program at Northeast consists of 36 credits delivered online over two calendar years: 21 credits of Human Anatomy and Physiology Instruction and 15 credits of Instructional Theory and Practices.